Time-Lapse Evolution of Istanbul’s Urban Form: 330 AD to Present

 St. Paul’s Cathedral Dome: a synthesis of engineering and art

 This time-lapse construction sequence in film and historical essay analyzes how architect Christopher Wren synthesized engineering and art to create this cathedral.
 The essay analyzes St. Paul’s Cathedral, highlighting its architectural significance through the lens of Eugène-Emmanuel Viollet-le-Duc’s thesis-antithesis-synthesis framework.
 St. Paul’s is a blend of advanced engineering and artistic expression reflective of Enlightenment thought, showcasing innovation in design and construction while mirroring cultural shifts in London at the time.
-VIEW PUBLICATION
+VIEW PROJECT >

 A Medieval Mask on a Modern Prison